erlang/otp/erts/emulator/internal_doc/Tracing.md

    Set the active part as disabled with a zeroed flagfield.
 Save the original instruction word in the breakpoint.

-3. Write a pointer to the breakpoint at offset -4 from the first instruction "func\_info" header.
+3. Write a pointer to the breakpoint at offset `-sizeof(UWord)` from the first instruction `ErtsFuncInfo` header.

 4. Set the staging part of the breakpoint as enabled with specified breakpoint data.